GitGuardian/django-replace-migrations/README.md

 This workflow might work fine, if you have only few (production) servers - however, it becomes hard, when you have many environments with different versions of your application.

-With django-replace-migrations also creates new initial migrations, but also, additionally, adds the already existing migrations to the `replace` list of the new migration
+With gg-django-replace-migrations also creates new initial migrations, but also, additionally, adds the already existing migrations to the `replace` list of the new migration
 (That list is used by `squashmigrations` as well).
 By doing that, faking migrations is not needed anymore.

 ## Warning